Chart Color Schemes

 The level of cultural diversity witnessed in Maddingley was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Maddingley's cultural diversity was found to be above average, with 20.7% of its population born overseas and 16.8% speaking a language other than English at home.
-Christianity was the main religion in Maddingley, comprising 40.5% of people.
-However, 'Other' religions were overrepresented, making up 5.6% compared to Greater Melbourne's 2.3%.
+Maddingley's cultural diversity was above average, with 20.7% of its population born overseas and 16.8% speaking a language other than English at home.
+Christianity was the predominant religion in Maddingley, comprising 40.5% of people.
+The 'Other' religious category had an overrepresentation of 5.6%, compared to Greater Melbourne's 2.3%.

 Frequently Asked Questions - Diversity